thainh11/Flood-detection-using-tensorflow/README.md

 ## Features

-- **Data Integration:** Utilizes various data sources, including satellite imagery and weather data, to enhance flood detection accuracy.

-- **Deep Learning Models:** Implements state-of-the-art deep learning models for image analysis and prediction.

-- **Real-time Monitoring:** Provides real-time monitoring and alerts for potential flood events.

-- **Scalable:** The system is designed to be scalable, allowing for the incorporation of additional data sources and models.
+- **Data Preprocessing:** Reshape the image and take it to array.

+- **Deep Learning Models:** In this project, i using ConvNeXtXLarge model fro keras and fine-tune it for the best performance.

+- **Result:** Create a csv file to store the result from model.

 ## Prerequisites